 They were a last minute switch in the design plan, and completely set the tone for the room.
-They’re comfortable, durable/easy to clean, and a bargain at $66/ea.
+They’re comfortable, durable/easy to clean, and an absolute steal at $50/ea.
 Zero complaints here.

 Everyone who has stopped by immediately comments on the map wall and tries to identify where they live.
 Gotta love these statement pieces!

 The copper frames ended up being perfect with the tones of the wood & pink (PS—Art To Frames is offering my readers 15% off all orders with the code JENNA15)

 Several of you have also reached out regarding the maps—I make them custom for any city, size & color and you can order those here 🙂

 Let’s talk about the centerpiece of the room—this table!

 I spent months looking for a 60″ round table (not easy to find) and had delivered all the way from Orlando.
 It was painted with a mix of Maison Blanche Paint Company‘s Maison White + Ivory furniture paint.
 I gave it a light distressing to let some of the detail show through, and then sealed it with their matte varnish (I use that stuff on all my furniture, it’s the best!)

 Speaking of paint—the walls are Sherwin Williams Pure White, and the trim is Sherwin Williams Loggia.
 Loggia is a tricky shade because there’s so much variation—it reads anywhere from a beige to taupe to gray, and medium to light depending on the lighting.
 I’m still very happy with my choice—it makes the rooms feel warm and earthy!

 To balance all the warm tones, we painted the ceiling a soft blue (SW Pristine Skies) and added fancy molding around it to make the 9′ ceilings feel even taller.
 A large medallion was also added to emphasize the chandelier.
 These details really make all the difference!